qeeqbox/social-analyzer/CONTRIBUTING.md

 5. Add description and references if possible
 6. Issue that Pull Request!

 These tags [test-code], [test-text] or [test-other] will trigger a Dedicated Testing System called Macaw.
-Macaw will issue a UUID4 that for tracking some tests.
+Macaw will issue a UUID4 for tracking some tests.
 If Macaw approves the changes, then your Pull Request will be merged and the changes will be added to a queue.
 The system may revert or remove changes after merging them due to test failure

 Example of title: [test-text] added documentation to functions